-While you may be loathe to remove the sweet blossoms of Carnations (Dianthus caryophyllus) or the cheery, profuse blossoms of Sweet William (Dianthus barbatus), once the flowers turn brown, they've got to go if you want more blossoms to follow.
+While you may be loathed to remove the sweet blossoms of Carnations (Dianthus caryophyllus) or the cheery, profuse blossoms of Sweet William (Dianthus barbatus), once the flowers turn brown, they've got to go if you want more blooms to follow.

-Whether you grow the flower in your garden beds or in containers, picking the spent flowers off, also called deadheading, allows the plant to put all its energy into producing more blossoms.
+Whether you grow the flower in your garden beds or containers, picking the spent flowers off, also called deadheading, allows the plant to put all its energy into producing more blossoms.
 You could simply cut the flowers off at the top of the stem, but then you would be left with unsightly bare stems.
-Cutting with an eye to emerging buds and flowers keeps the plant looking good while also encouraging more flowers.
+Cutting to emerge buds and flowers keeps the plant looking good while also encouraging more flowers.

 Cut the stem of the wilted flower with sharp, clean pruning shears, immediately above the highest stem with a bud or lateral flower that is below the dead flower.

-Repeat the process of finding stems with dead flowers and cutting immediately above stems with lateral flowers or buds on remaining branches throughout the growing season of the plant.
-When there are no more buds or branches left, cut the entire stem back to the base of the plant, leaving any leaves at that site intact.
+Repeat the process of finding stems with dead flowers and cutting immediately above stems with lateral flowers or buds on remaining branches throughout the plant's growing season.
+When there are no more buds or branches left, cut the entire stem back to the plant's base, leaving any leaves at that site intact.

 Sterilize your pruners again before storing them for their next use.